The Vicar of Bray (opera): 1892 Savoy Theatre revival

 When the Gilbert and Sullivan partnership disbanded after the production of The Gondoliers in 1889, impresario Richard D'Oyly Carte was forced to find new works to present at the Savoy Theatre.
 Solomon's The Nautch Girl was the first non-Gilbert and Sullivan "Savoy Opera" in 1891.
 Sullivan was writing a new opera for the Savoy that would become Haddon Hall, but this was delayed because of Sullivan's ill health.
-In the meantime, when The Nautch Girl closed after a modestly successful run, Carte revived The Vicar of Bray at the Savoy in 1892.
+In the meantime, when The Nautch Girl closed after a modestly successful run, Carte revived The Vicar of Bray at the Savoy on 28 January 1892.

 During the decade since the piece had been first presented, the public had come to accept clergymen as comic characters.
 As The Times wrote, "The run of [Grundy's] The Private Secretary changed the views even of the most serious playgoers, and it may be remarked in passing that the clerical functions of the Rev. Robert Spalding were judiciously kept altogether out of sight, as indeed they were in the case of [Dr. Daly in] The Sorcerer....
 [The piece] was warmly received."
 The revival ran for a respectable 143 performances, with a cast that included Rutland Barrington, Courtice Pounds, W. H. Denny, and Rosina Brandram.
 The opera was then played by several D'Oyly Carte companies on provincial tours in 1893–96 and 1898–99.
 The title role was played by Henry Lytton in the 1893–96 tours, with Courtice Pounds repeating his role of the curate.
 Cox and Box was played as a curtain raiser.